Civic Health: Cultivate Capacity

 Independent Revenue Generation Cohort

 Movements need money and the ability to raise it on their own terms.
-Too often, BIPOC-led 501(c)(4) organizations have to rely on short-term, restricted funding that doesn’t match their vision or pace, or lack the flexibility needed to meet the rapidly developing moment.
+Too often, 501(c)(4) organizations that serve BIPOC have to rely on short-term, restricted funding that doesn’t match their vision or pace, or lack the flexibility needed to meet the rapidly developing moment.

 We’re investing in strategies that help groups bring in revenue that’s flexible, sustainable and aligned with their values.
 With support from the Progressive Multiplier Fund, groups can build fundraising systems that support year-round organizing, not just the next election.